ssudholt/phocnet/README.md

 ```

 ## Prerequisites
-In order to use the PHOCNet library, you need to install the following depenencies:
+In order to use the PHOCNet library, you need to install the following dependencies:
 - Customized Caffe (supplied as submodule)
 - numpy
 - skimage